-This support group is open to adults interested in understanding the impact of nutrition on mental health and exploring how to make long-term lifestyle changes.
-We now have significant research evidence which demonstrates the powerful effect of changing nutrition and eating habits to improve mood, thoughts, and overall wellbeing.
-However, lifestyle changes are often difficult to maintain.
-It is important to have a deeper understanding about how and why we eat in order to develop new strategies that support improved health and sustainable lifestyle habits.
+This support group is open to adults interested in understanding the impact of nutrition and mental health, particularly focusing on emotional eating and food addiction.
+We now have significant research evidence demonstrating the powerful effect of changing nutrition and eating habits to improve mood, thoughts, and overall wellbeing.
+However, maintaining these lifestyle changes can be challenging.
+It is essential to cultivate mindfulness and gain a deeper understanding of how and why we eat to develop new strategies that promote improved health and sustainable lifestyle habits.

 Topics will include: emotional eating, mindfulness, food addiction, and intuitive eating.
-This group will be lead by Andrea Cook, PhD, Clinical Psychologist and Functional Medicine Health Coach, based on her textbook Nutritional Psychology: Understanding the Relationship between Food and Mental Health.
+This support group will be led by Andrea Cook, PhD, Clinical Psychologist and Functional Medicine Health Coach, drawing on her textbook Nutritional Psychology: Understanding the Relationship between Food and Mental Health, which explores the connection between nutrition and mental health.

 This group is not appropriate for someone with an active eating disorder.